-Galveston Bay receives a C for freshwater inflows.
+Galveston Bay received a C for freshwater Inflows based on 2014 data.
+At the time of release, 2015 data was not yet available.
 The Trinity and San Jacinto Rivers appear to be maintaining a rate of flow that provides adequate nutrients and sediment.
 These inflows also support a historical average for Bay salinity.
 However, increasing water use and climate variability threaten the future reliability of freshwater inflows to the Bay.

-We need to make changes now to ensure that freshwater will continue to flow to Galveston Bay.
+We need to consider changes now to ensure that reshwater will continue to flow to Galveston Bay.
 These adjustments should range from cutting daily water use, to better regulation of water resources by the state.
+Even floods like those in May 2015 sometimes do not reduce drinking water scarcity or alter long-term conditions in the Bay.